 Congratulations!
 You have just met a Closet Key.

-A Closet Key's primary purpose (at least at the outset) is to indicate to the audience, and sometimes to the established character they meet, that the said established character is very, very gay.
-Fortunately, the Closet Key is usually gay too, so the relationships at least aren't instantly tragic
+A Closet Key's initial purpose is to indicate to the audience, and sometimes to the established character they meet, that the said established character is gay.
+Fortunately, the Closet Key is usually gay too, so the relationships aren't instantly tragic

 .
-Also, it is not necessary for either character's sexual orientation to be explicitly mentioned in the text; the trope can be used as a method of "gay coding".
-Of course, this ambiguity leaves room for much debate.
+Also, it is not necessary for either character's sexual orientation to be explicitly mentioned in the text; the trope can be used as a method of "gay coding" which leaves room for much debate.

 Usually a bishonen